A mini tutorial for a set of cute dog themed artist trading cards.

 I added the centre of the tag, using the opposite colour to the background, as with the threads.

-If you would like to know more about ATCs – Introduction To ATCs – What are Artist Trading Cards
+If you would like to know more about ATCs, check out my popular article – Introduction To ATCs – What are Artist Trading Cards?

 Here are links to some of the products used in this article.
-If you click on the links and make a purchase I will get a small commission for sending custom to Amazon.
+If you click on the Amazon links and make a purchase, I will get a small commission for sending them custom.
+This is at no extra cost to yourself.
+Thank you.